justanothercell/character_creator/.github/README.md

 Citizen-Id functions as seed.

+run `main.py` to launch cli

-Warning: Sometimes you might get a child who is a threat to humanity
+Warning: Sometimes you might get a child who might turn you into a flower pot

 ![](neville.png)